One Particular Harbour (song)

 Buffett has said in radio interviews about the song that he wrote it while travelling the islands and that he was moved to write it one afternoon during his journeys, as he sat on the balcony of his hotel room watching the local children (memorialized in the lyric "Where children play on the shore each day").

-"One Particular Harbour" is one of Buffett's more popular songs with fans, and is played at almost all of his concerts.
+"One Particular Harbour" is one of Buffett's more popular songs with fans, and was played at almost all of his concerts.
 Recorded live versions of the song appear on Feeding Frenzy, Buffett Live: Tuesdays, Thursdays, Saturdays, and the video Live by the Bay.
 Two recordings are included on the 2007 release Live in Anguilla: once in full concert mode at the Dune Preserve beach bar and another the day before in an impromptu "unplugged" concert on the beach.
 While visiting Tahiti in 1983, Buffett recorded a music video for the song with assistance from the film crew for the film The Bounty, including the ship used in the film and Mel Gibson's character costume.

 It is often performed with extensive steel drum played by the Coral Reefer Band's pannist Robert Greenidge.